 Looking for a plan for caffeine before a race?
 Make sure you practice and fit it into your race day nutrition plan!

 Consuming caffeine in an energy drink or energy gel form may provide an additional pre-workout benefit through enhancing glucose absorption.
 Studies also show that caffeine in moderation does not cause dehydration or electrolyte imbalance.
+More on that in my ebook, Intuitive Eating for Runners.

 Is Caffeine a Banned Substance?
 (How Much is Safe?)